Industry Insights

 • Real-time feedback through their Feedback platform for point-of-care capture

-• Experience-based research that connects clinical outcomes to patient perceptions
+• Experience-based research linking outcomes to perceptions

 Key Limitations: